Ian McCall (footballer)

-Ian Holland McCall (born 30 September 1964) is a Scottish former football player and coach.
+Ian Holland McCall (born 30 September 1964) is a Scottish former football player and coach, who most recently managed Scottish League Two club Clyde.

 During his playing days McCall played for Queen's Park, Dunfermline Athletic, Rangers, Bradford City, Dundee, Falkirk, Hamilton Academical, Happy Valley, Partick Thistle and Clydebank.

 He is probably best known for his two spells as manager of Partick Thistle from 2007 until 2011 and again from 2019 until 2023.